 Cooking Equipment Food Safety Tips

 Food safety is one of the most important things in a commercial kitchen.
-Since September is Food Safety Education Month, it is a good time to freshen up on some food safety tips for cooking equipment to keep yourself and customers safe.
+So, it is a good time to freshen up on some food safety tips for cooking equipment to keep yourself and customers safe.

 What causes foodborne illnesses?